 What are the different types of clouds?
 I became fascinated with clouds while homeschooling my son.
 While learning about the environment and science we did a project studying clouds.
-Feel Free to copy any of these cloud pictures for yourself or your student.
-For more detailed information scroll down the page.

 What is a Cloud?